Table of Contents

 Skeletal musculature/striated musculature

-One muscle cell is up to up to 15 cm in length with a fiber thickness of between ten to 100 micrometers.
+One muscle cell is up to 15 cm in length with a fiber thickness of between ten to 100 micrometers.
 The muscle fiber is the contractile element of the skeletal musculature.
-They are combined together to muscle bundles and muscles by an enveloping system of collagen and elastic fibers.
+They are combined together to form muscle bundles and muscles by an enveloping system of collagen and elastic fibers.

 How does striation occur?